 - Resin: Resin crowns can be more affordable, but generally don’t last as long as other types of crowns.
 These types of crowns are made from a plastic polymer that is safe to use for dental applications.

 - Full and Partial Crowns: While most dental crowns cover the entire exterior of the tooth, this isn’t always necessary.
 Some crowns might cover three-fourths of the tooth or a smaller section.

 Keep your teeth clean and be diligent about brushing and flossing your teeth.
 Decay will not necessarily weaken the crown itself, but it will weaken the tooth underneath.
 This will cause the crown to fit improperly and eventually fall off.
 Also, when you are flossing around the dental crown, use caution.
 While flossing will help to fight tooth decay and keep your teeth healthy, too much pressure can damage the crown.
 Consider using a water flosser or simply using more caution when flossing around your dental crown.

 Now that you know what to do if your dental crown falls off and how to stop it from happening again, hopefully the situation does not seem so alarming.

-If you are in Lake Havasu, Arizona, or Las Vegas, Henderson or Laughlin, Nevada, please call us directly at (702) 388-8888.
+If you are in Las Vegas, Henderson or Laughlin, Nevada, please call us directly at (702) 388-8888.
 Even if your permanent or temporary crown falls off on a night or weekend, our Las Vegas Dentists can attend to your dental crown immediately, with weekend and late hours by appointment.
 Contact our offices and we will schedule your emergency appointment as quickly as possible.